-Beyond the Classics is a bi-weekly column in which Emily Kubincanek highlights lesser-known old movies and examines what makes them memorable.
+Beyond the Classics is bi-weekly column in which Emily Kubincanek highlights lesser-known old movies and examines what makes them memorable.
 In this installment, she highlights the silent cinema pioneer Maria P. Williams and her film Flames of Wrath.

 Recognition for African Americans who shaped early Hollywood cinema has only come about recently.
 However, while male African-American filmmakers such as Oscar Micheaux are finally getting their due attention, female African-American filmmakers are still vastly underappreciated.
 Black women have had their hand in nearly every facet of filmmaking from at least the 1920s, but there is still very little research or historical discussion on them and their work.